Daniel-M/vim/README.md

  > /usr/share/doc/vim-latexsuite/README.Debian

-by invoking vim-addon-manager
+They suggest invoking vim-addon-manager to enable the plugin vim-latexsuite as

  > $ vim-addons install latex-suite

-In order to be able to use this fancy plugin
+In order to be able to use it